 If a master or recovery drive fails you will need to add a new identical drive and rebuild the recovery volume to the drive.
 You can also revert the master drive to the state of the previous volume update.
-For details on how to do this see the help file "Intel® Rapid Storage Technology Help" on page 7 - 10.
+For details on how to do this see "Intel Matrix Storage Manager Help" on page 7 - 9.

 See over for details on how to verify and repair RAID volume data.
-Verification will identify and repair data inconsistencies on the volume.